Nehemiah Chapter Three

 Nehemiah 3:5

-The next section was repaired by the men of Tekoa, but their nobles would not put their shoulders to the work under their supervisors.
+Next to them the men from T’koa made repairs; but their nobles would not put their shoulders to the work of their Lord.

 The last section in this part of the wall was repaired by the men of Tekoa.
 Tekoa was a city that was strengthened to defend the land of Judah from the land of Israel when the kingdom was divided.
 What we see here is that the leaders of this town that was supposed to defend Judah will not work to rebuild the wall.
 This was hard physical work as the wall was built out of huge stones that had to be carried and lifted.
 These nobles were near the gate of service but were unwilling to do what God had called them to do.
 (They were saved but not serving.)
 This is a picture of some "Christian leaders" today as they are not willing to get into the trenches alongside the common men and work for the kingdom.
 Instead of listening to God and doing what He calls them to do, they choose to do what they think is best for the kingdom.